 Job analysis methods

-There are many ways to do job analysis in order to follow strategic recruitment and selection.
+There are many ways to do job analysis in an ideal recruitment and selection process in hrm.
 One includes asking the employees about those jobs in a survey.
-How do they perform the job, its different elements & methods, time to perform each activity and the most efficient ways to do it.
-This involves using a structured questionnaire to ask same questions from all employees and then compare the results.
+How do they perform the job, its different elements & methods, time to perform each activity, and the most efficient ways to do it.
+This involves using a structured questionnaire to ask the same questions from all employees and then compare the results.

 The second way can be the involvement of the assessor in the job itself.
 Thus being a part of the job, he analyzes each element himself and draws the inferences.